OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-### Denial of Service Queries
+### Denial of Service (DoS) Queries

-GraphQL exposes a very simple interface, to allow developers use nested queries and nested objects.
-This ability can also be used in a malicious way, by calling a deep nested query similar to a recursive function, causing a denial of service by using too much CPU, memory or other compute resources.
+GraphQL exposes a very simple interface to allow developers to use nested queries and nested objects.
+This ability can also be used in a malicious way, by calling a deep nested query similar to a recursive function and causing a denial of service by using up CPU, memory, or other compute resources.

-Looking back at _Figure 12.1-1_, you can see that there is a "circle" where a Dog objects contain a Veterinary object, and so, there could be an endless amount of nested objects.
+Looking back at _Figure 12.1-1_, you can see that it is possible to create a loop where a Dog object contains a Veterinary object.
+There could be an endless amount of nested objects.

-This allows for a deep query which will overload the application:
+This allows for a deep query which has the potential to overload the application:

 ```graphql
 query dos {